Trending

 Symptoms of an Allergic Reaction.

-Symptoms of an allergic reaction to spray tan can vary from mild to severe and may include:
+The allergic reaction to the application of spray tan can take any form, mild to serious and can include:

 • Redness and inflammation.